hyperfit/hyperfit-hal-talk/README.md

 # hyperfit-hal-talk
 The purpose of this project is to demonstrate using Hyperfit to consume HAL Talk as a step by step guide.
 Master contains the complete working example.
 There are branches for each step & closed pull requests which show diffs about what was done for the step.
 Most of the examples are implemented as test cases to simplify running within an IDE.

+Some familiarity with HAL is advised, but not required.

 This project consumes the hyper resources of the haltalk RESTful application hosted at http://haltalk.herokuapp.com

 # 01 - Dependencies